Wellness and Spay/Neuter Clinic - Recovery Tech

 How much time must I commit as a Recovery Tech?

-Our spay/neuter and surgery clinic is open on Tuesdays from 8:00am to 5:00pm with an hour break for lunch.
-Recovery Techs will be provided with on-the-job training and are paired with an experienced volunteer until they are able to perform the required tasks on their own.
+Before volunteering, volunteers will attend a clinic orientation, then will be provided with on-the-job training with an experienced volunteer until they are able to perform the required tasks on their own.
 While training, volunteers should plan on being present for the whole day.
-Once training is complete, volunteers may work morning or afternoon shifts as they are available.
+Once training is complete, Recovery Techs are expected to volunteer at least four days a month.
 Volunteers are expected to arrive 15 minutes early for staff meetings and stay until their last client is served.

 What are the Recovery Tech responsibilities?